mjsouthcott/17-fitness-tracker/README.md

 ## Description

-This is a web application that allows users view, create and track daily workouts.
+This is a web application that allows users to view, create and track daily workouts.
 It is fully responsive and uses MongoDB in the back-end.

 ## Technologies Used